 \subsection{Main result}

-On the other hand, we give a classification result for orbit closures in which cylinders always occur individually or in isometric pairs.
+Our main result classifies orbit closures in which cylinders always occur individually or in isometric pairs.
 More precisely, let $\cM$ be a $GL(2,\bR)$-invariant subvariety of a stratum of translation surfaces.
-We say $\cM$ is \emph{geminal}, from the Latin for twins, if, for any cylinder $C$ on any $(X,\omega)\in \cM$, either \begin{itemize} \item any cylinder deformation of $C$ remains in $\cM$, or \item there is a cylinder $C'$ such that $C$ and $C'$ are parallel and have the same height and circumference on $(X,\omega)$ as well as on all small deformations of $(X,\omega)$ in $\cM$, and any cylinder deformation that deforms $C$ and $C'$ equally remains in $\cM$. \end{itemize} In the first case we say that $C$ is free, and in the second case we say $C$ and $C'$ are twins.
-See Section \ref{S:Pre} for more details, and note that our generalizations of the Eierlegende-Wollmilchsau give examples of geminal orbit closures.
+We say $\cM$ is \emph{geminal}, from the Latin for twins, if, for any cylinder $C$ on any $(X,\omega)\in \cM$, either \begin{itemize} \item any cylinder deformation of $C$ remains in $\cM$, or \item there is a cylinder $C'$ such that $C$ and $C'$ are parallel and have the same height and circumference on $(X,\omega)$ as well as on all small deformations of $(X,\omega)$ in $\cM$, and any cylinder deformation that deforms $C$ and $C'$ equally remains in $\cM$. \end{itemize}

+In the first case we say that $C$ is free, and in the second case we say $C$ and $C'$ are twins.
+Section \ref{S:Pre} contains details on cylinder deformations, but we note for the moment that a cylinder deformation that deforms $C$ and $C'$ equally can be defined concretely as a deformation $(X', \omega')$ for which there exists a PL-homeomorphism $(X,\omega)\to (X', \omega')$ whose derivative is the identity off $C\cup C'$ and whose derivative is constant on $C \cup C'$.
+Our generalizations of the Eierlegende-Wollmilchsau give examples of geminal orbit closures (see Definition \ref{D:EW} and the subsequent examples).

 There are a few obvious examples of geminal orbit closures arising from loci of double covers, which we introduce after a few preliminary remarks.
 To start, it is important to note that we allow our surfaces to have marked points, which we treat as ``zeros of order zero".